MWASoftware/IndySecOpenSSL/README.md

 # Indy TLS for OpenSSL

+This branch updates the IndySec package to use the 3.0.20 headers from the Version2.0 branch of the MWASoftware/PascalAPI4OpenSSL repository.
+These headers are a much more complete and up-to-date translation than those included with the main release.
+It provides both a confidence test of the 3.0.20 headers and a candidate new release.

+This branch does not include legacysupport (i.e. support for the OpenSSL 1.0.2 and 1.1.1 libraries).
+It is application for OpenSSL 3.0 and later only.

 This repo provides the IndySecOpenSSL package for both Delphi and Lazarus/fpc.

 This package provides a new (optional) OpenSSL package separate from Indy's